devleaks/followthegreens/docs/beta.md

 ```
 [Airports.EBLG]
+RABBIT_SPEED = 0
 RABBIT_LENGTH = 0
 LIGHTS_AHEAD = 42
+MOVEMENT = "arrival"
 ```

-It is not possible to get a follow me car for Arrival or Departure only.
+It is possible to get a follow me car for Arrival or Departure only with the MOVEMENT preference (default is both).
-(Mmovement, Departure or Arrival is not an option in preference file.
-Thinking about it.)
+When NOT using a FMC for both movement, the opposite movement (without the FM car) uses the global default for lights_ahead, rabbit length and speed. (since it is not possible to specify it otherwise)

 Taxi safely